 In order for the spine to grow correctly, everything has to happen without a hitch, from migration of the blastocyst's layers to ossification.
 If the spinal column doesn't close correctly, the result can be one of a number of birth defects.
 Among the most common are neural tube defects, which include spina bifida and anencephaly, or a lack of brain development.
 Getting enough folate and folic acid during the earliest days of pregnancy reduces the risk of these defects.

-You can learn more about the human body and related topics by following the links on the next page.
+You can learn more about the human body and related topics by following the links below.

 - How can scientists use an inkjet printer to make bones?